A Brief History of Wallingford

 At this point, trouble seems to have broken out in the castle - Blagge’s men almost mutinied over lack of pay so the surrender date was brought forward by two days.

 So, on July 27th 1646, Colonel Blagge led his gallant garrison out of Wallingford Castle with full honours.
 They were allowed to march ten miles from the town before disbanding.

-Eventually, Cromwell died and in 1660, Charles II was peacefully restored to the throne.
+After Cromwell died, in 1660 Charles II was peacefully restored to the throne.

 The railway came in 1866 in the form of the branch line from Cholsey and the ‘Bunk’, as it was known, continued until the Beeching axe fell in 1959.
-Now the Cholsey & Wallingford Railway Preservation Society has reinstated the passenger service.
+Now the Cholsey & Wallingford Railway Preservation Society runs the line as a Heritage Railway.